Welcome to Food Service!

 Please click here for more information regarding the 2018-2019 Summer Meal Locator.
 Please click HERE to see the information provided by the Department of Education concerning the Summer Meals Outreach and Locator.

 Your opinions are always helpful and welcome.
-If you have any questions, feel free to contact the Food Service Supervisor - Jennifer Wilinsky, at (ext.
-1032) or Linda Coller at (ext.
-1031).
+If you have any questions, feel free to contact the Food Service Supervisor - Courtnay Epler, at (ext.
+1032) or Tracy Lis at (ext.
+1037).

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.